Annie Leibovitz Masterclass Review 2023 : Is it Worth Your Money?

 In this course, Annie Leibovitz brings us into her studio and onto her shoots to teach us everything she knows about portraiture and telling stories through images.

-Annie takes us behind the scenes of her favorite and most famous portraits of all time and explains us to the story behind these pictures and what they mean.
+Annie takes us behind the scenes of her favorite and most famous portraits of all time and explains to us the story behind these pictures and what they mean.

 Annie Leibovitz Masterclass Review - Lesson Plan